Skip to contents

 set.seed(1234)

 Autocorrelations of the intercept are low and close to zero for small lags but remain very high even at lag 40 for the covariate effect.
-Hence we have a high ESS for the intercept (7748.6) and a low for the covariate effect (6.28), resulting in an inefficiency factor of 2.58 for the intercept, but of 3184.71 for the effect of the covariate.
+Hence we have a high ESS for the intercept (715) and a low for the covariate effect (2), resulting in an estimated IF of 3 for the intercept, but of 1005 for the effect of the covariate.

 High autocorrelations typically indicate problems with the sampler.
 If there is complete or quasi-complete separation in the data, the likelihood is monotone and the maximum likelihood estimate does not exist.
 In a Bayesian approach using a flat, improper prior on the regression effects will result in an improper posterior distribution.
 Hence, a proper prior is required to avoid improper posteriors in case of separation and with a tighter prior we can shrink coefficients to zero.

-Example 8.6: Complete seperation: analysis under an informative prior
+Example 8.6: Complete separation: analysis under an informative prior

 We now analyze the data of example 8.4. under the more informative prior 𝒩(𝟎,𝐈)\mathcal{N}(\mathbf{0}, \mathbf{I}).
 This prior distribution encodes the prior believe that β0\beta_0 and β1\beta_1 are in the interval (1.96,1.96)(-1.96, 1.96)$ with probability $0.95.
 We compare the estimation results to those from example 8.4, where the prior variance was larger by a factor of 10000.